deaddale/_default-project/README.md

 - **public/**

-All project source files, and a dist directory where the compiled files of the project.
+All project source files, and a "dist" directory where the compiled files of the project.

 - **public/block/**

 Blocks.
 Writing markup and styles are strictly for **[BEM methodology](https://ru.bem.info/methodology/quick-start/)**.
 One unit - one slide. **Common/** contain the General styles.
 Etc...

 - **public/dist/**